deadlyvipers/dojo_rules/introduction.md

 Hello, my name is Mr C.Intestinali.
 Happy to be here.
-Currently striking at course "Git Master"
+Currently striking at course "Electives"